 Guide Dog Selection and Training

 A Guide Dog’s job is to guide someone who is vision impaired around obstacles and from one location to another.
 As the person’s safety is paramount, the criteria for selecting pups into the Guide Dog training program are extremely stringent.
+It is important that guide dogs are trained effectively.
+This page will show you how Guide Dogs are selected and trained.

 Pups return from being raised by their volunteer puppy raisers to the Guide Dog Centre when they are about 14 months old.
 Over two weeks, our expert Guide Dog Instructors carefully assess every dog on several long walks.
 Prospective Guide Dogs must be: